A parameterization of anisotropic Gaussian fields with penalized complexity priors

-In this section, we show how to write $(\kappa,\bm{v}) $ jointly as a function of a three-dimensional standard Gaussian $\vb{Y}\stackrel{d}{=} \Nn(\vb{0}, \mathbf{I}_3)$.
-Our idea will be to generalize the method of inverse sampling.
+We show how to write $(\kappa,\bm{v}) $ jointly as a function of a three-dimensional standard Gaussian $\vb{Y}\stackrel{d}{=} \Nn(\vb{0}, \mathbf{I}_3)$.
+Our idea is to generalize the method of inverse sampling.
 This is done by building an invertible generalization of the cumulative distribution function. \begin{definition} Given a random variable $\bm{X}=(X_1,X_2) \in \R^2$ we define the \emph{generalized CDF of $\bm{X}$} as

 \end{definition} \begin{observation} In the case where $X_1, X_2$ are independent we obtain that

 \end{observation}